We are pleased to welcome you to the website of the Unitarian Universalist Community of the Mountains (UUCM).

 What defines and unites us in not conformity of beliefs but commonality of values.
 We are united in our desire to live meaningfully and well in this life, for its own sake, rather than as a preparation for a possible future life.
 We are united in our desire to help build a world that is more just, more equitable, and more humane for all of life, not only for ourselves.
 We are united in our desire that the measure of our existence be based on how we live rather than what we profess, by deeds rather than creeds.

-We look forward to welcoming you to our community on South Church St, Grass Valley.
+We look forward to welcoming you in this community, whether in a Zoom room, or (someday) on South Church St. in Grass Valley.